mksample/1800_BBY27/README.md

 This browser based web application to ...
 * Hi my name is Markus.
 * Hi my name is Monica.
 * Hi My name is Waleed.
+This is a conflict

 ## Technologies
 Technologies used for this project: